Buckingham Palace

 Part of Kensington Palace is now opened to the public.
 This is probably the Royal family has to do to earn extra income.

 Kensington Palace in London is still the official residence of the British Royal Family.
 The prominent members are Prince William and Kate (Duchess of Cambridge).
-Other occupants are Prince Harry, Prince Richard (youngest son of King George V and Queen Mary) and his wife Brigitte (Duchcess of Gloucester), Prince Edward (Duke of Kent) and his wife, Katharine (Duchess of Kent), and Prince Michael (grandson of King George V and Queen Mary) and his wife, Marie Christine.
+Other occupants are Prince Harry, Prince Richard (youngest son of King George V and Queen Mary) and his wife Brigitte (Duchess of Gloucester), Prince Edward (Duke of Kent) and his wife, Katharine (Duchess of Kent), and Prince Michael (grandson of King George V and Queen Mary) and his wife, Marie Christine.

 At one time, Prince Charles and Princess Diana also stayed in this Palace.